microsoft/sqlworkshops/sql2019lab/03_Availability.md

 - Online Index Enhancements
 - Enhancements to Availability Groups
-- Availability Groups on Kubernetes
+- Taking advantage of built-in HA for Kubernetes
 - Accelerated Database Recovery

 You can read more details about all of these enhancements at https://docs.microsoft.com/en-us/sql/sql-server/what-s-new-in-sql-server-ver15?view=sqlallproducts-allversions.